psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 Let's try to build a nested dataset from scratch.
 We will stick with the theme set in the previous episodes.
 This time, our goal is to write a short report on penguins, based on the data made available by [Palmer Station Antarctica LTER](https://pal.lternet.edu/) and dr Kristen Gorman (see also: [palmerpenguins R dataset](https://allisonhorst.github.io/palmerpenguins/)).
+Let's say we want to investigate the relationship between flipper length and body mass in three different penguin species.

 We will:
 - Create a main dataset for our report, and create a subdataset within to store inputs